 8. Pinckney State Recreation Area in Ann Arbor, Michigan

-Speaking of that 1887 faceoff, Michigan State has its own football traditions over at The Big House, as their stadium is affectionately called.
+Speaking of that 1887 faceoff, the University of Michigan has its own football traditions over at The Big House, as their stadium is affectionately called.
 Grab a hearty breakfast at the Fleetwood Diner, which is open 24 hours.
 You’ll need the baselayer to prepare for a solid eight hours of tailgating— Wolverines get started early.

 You might want to check out the tailgating scene at Ann Arbor Golf and Outing Club, which is a longstanding tradition and site to behold.
 See if you can catch a glimpse, too, of the Blue Loonies’ famous ambulance, converted to hold a giant grill.
 Of course, you can rock your own outdoor stove to prep beer-braised brats and chili.
 Friends and family tailgates are just as popular and common as the big location-centric events.
 Just don’t let any Michiganders catch you eating a Buckeye candy for dessert!

 Walk off your tailgating fare at Pinckney State Recreation Area.
 It’s a 30 minute drive from Ann Arbor, but you’ll have a chance to really relax, get some exercise, and see how pretty eastern Michigan can be.
 Whether you brought the rig along for RV tailgating, or need to find some post-game accommodations, Pinckney has you covered.

 “There are multiple camping opportunities with a variety of camping styles.
 Yurt rental, to hike-in rustic sites, there’s good camping for anyone.
 A 35 mile hiking trail runs through the entire area with small day trails branching off to points of interest, all with corresponding camp sites.
 It has good isolation, but not far from creature comforts either.” — The Dyrt camper Greg F.Camp Here

 9. Pecan Grove RV Park in Austin, Texas